coi-gov-pl/puppet-jboss/README.md

 In addition to the above list, you can also configure any JBoss CLI reachable configuration, with the entire set of parameters.
 This allows you to configure any parameter supported by JBoss.

-Take a look.
+### Got questions?

 We will be happy to receive your feedback.
+Ask as about everything releated to this module on [Slack](https://puppet-jboss.slack.com)!

 ## Setup